xtgrant/header-template-vanilla/README.md

 ## To Run

+Please clone or download `.zip` file
-Please open up the "index.html" file and watch the magic happen.
+Then open up the `index.html` file and watch the magic happen.